det-lab/reading-documentation/docs/01_placeholders.md

 * Check multiple examples.
 Sometimes a later example clarifies what an earlier placeholder meant.

 * When in doubt, try it with a safe value and see how the system responds.

+---

+Now that you’re comfortable identifying and understanding placeholders, it’s time to explore how to move forward confidently with the next steps when working through documentation.
+[Click here to continue to the next section](02_follow_steps) where we will go over best practices for following steps.